 The bike has a durable construction. weighted flywheel, dual pedals and damage resistant paint that should mean this bike looks and works great for many years with minimal maintenance required.
 It has been manufactured to be a commercial grade bike so can take a lot of punishment.

-The bike is discounted at Amazon when I checked.
-It was available through Prime and could be shipped for free.
+At Amazon when I checked it was available through Prime and could be shipped for free.

 This bike is suitable for all levels of experience from beginner to advanced.
 It provides you with everything you need for quality workouts and training.